Get us in your inbox

 • Cafés

 The overflowing front counter will catch your eye as you enter Saint Kitchen, taking centre stage amid a seating area that boasts stylish chairs and stone and wood fittings.
-The coffee is mighty fine, and barista Liam’s flat white is one of the best anywhere.
-There are also options on filter, as well as an ample choice of loose-leaf teas, and single-origin hot chocolate courtesy of Kokoa Collection.
+The coffee is mighty fine, and the flat white is one of the best anywhere.
+There are also filter options, an ample choice of loose-leaf teas, and single-origin hot chocolate.
 Food includes all-day breakfasts, paninis, noodles, soups and plenty of cake.

 Advertising